What is Content Marketing?

 For instance, if you are an online grocery store, and people are searching, “Which fruits are in season?” you can write a blog post around the top 10 seasonal fruits.
 Here, you’re not necessarily pushing your brand.
 Instead, you’re pulling in a potential customer who is learning something/ getting value from your content and might eventually purchase from you.

 There are many reasons why content marketing is an effective strategy.
 It helps in:

 - Establishing you as a thought leader and the go-to-resource in your industry

 - Creating a sense of community around your brand

 - Educating leads and prospects about your products and services

 In this blog, we’ll guide you through content marketing, how to create a strategic content marketing schedule, and some tips on how to analyze data for the best results.

 What is NOT Content Marketing?

-Think of it this way.
-If traditional marketing is a person standing over your shoulder with a megaphone, shouting into your ear while you’re just trying to read the morning paper, content marketing is politely tapping your shoulder, offering you some information that is actually relevant to you, while also informing you about the benefits of the brand’s product/ service.
+Think of it this way- if traditional marketing is a person standing over your shoulder with a megaphone, shouting into your ear while you’re just trying to read the morning paper, content marketing is politely tapping your shoulder, offering you some information that is actually relevant to you, while also informing you about the benefits of the brand’s products/ service.